MattZid/Stock_Analysis/README.md

 # Stock_Analysis
-in development codebase of scripts using yfinance package to create useful investment visualizations and fundamental analysis support.
+In development codebase of scripts using yfinance package to create useful investment visualizations and fundamental analysis support.